MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_Pages.md

 1. In the menu, select  **Sign in**.

-1. Select **Azure AD**.
+1. Select **Microsoft Entra ID**.
 This will sign you in with your Microsoft 365 credentials.

 1. If permissions are requested, select **Accept**.